A Minute With: Carrie Underwood climbs 'Sound of Music' mountain

 A: It definitely has been something that has been on my mind and in my world.
 I don’t think people would be upset if they went to a Broadway show of “The Sound of Music” (and it was someone other than Julie Andrews).
 We are just providing a different way to see it and fall in love with it.
 I really hope people cut us all some slack.
 I hope people realize that we are not re-creating the movie.
 This is not a re-make.
 I hear that word and it makes me cringe.
 The movie does not need to be re-made.
 I can’t wait to show my kids the movie.

 But I really hope people will gain an appreciation for things that are live, for live singing, for musicals.
 I would have just died to be able to see something like this on my TV growing up because we didn’t have any great theatre nearby that I could go and see live productions.
-So I think of all the little me’s out there watching on Dec.
-5, it will be great for them.
-(Editing by Piya Sinha-Roy and Lisa Shumaker)
+So I think of all the little me’s out there watching on December 5, it will be great for them.